j-wojcik/enterprise/Readme.md

 # Itegration patterns
 Library contains set of classes, that allows to easy integrate your aplications via message queues.
-It implements many of entities you know from articles/books, about integration (eg. channel, sender, receiver, exhchange etc.)
+It implements many of entities you know from articles/books, about integration (eg. channel, sender, receiver, exchange etc.)

 ## Code samples